 I love a good quick pass game because it’s a great way to quickly attack the defense.
 This quick attack will help relieve OL who are struggling to pass protect and will counter a blitzing defense as the QB will immediately get rid of the ball before feeling any pressure.
-The defense will also have to react quickly to the point of attack by pursuing the football and making an open field tackle, something most high school defenders struggle with.
+For us, it’s an extension of the run game as we emphasis that our quick pass has to be as good as a hand off.
+Our goal is to always get five yards.
+With a successful quick pass game, the defense will have to react quickly to the point of attack by pursuing the football and making an open field tackle, something many high school defenders struggle with.
 Sometimes all it takes is a simple 5 yard throw to get you the big explosive play you’re looking for.

 Here are seven best quick pass concepts that will lead to more completions, first downs, and touchdowns.

 Bubble is the first quick pass concept that gets installed in my offense.
 I will start in a 2×2 formation and then get into a 3×1 formation to throw bubble.
 This is a great way to get the ball to the speedy and shifty WRs in the slots.
 It’s best to throw it against a 2 high structure and to the side that the Corner is giving the most cushion.
 The #1 WR will stalk block the Corner which leaves the slot WR in a 1on1 situation with the Safety or OLB.
 In order for this play to work WR’s must be 100% committed to blocking on the perimeter.

 Below are just a few variations of throwing bubble out of 3×1.

 In the last image there is a slight change to the blocking responsibilities of the other two receivers.
 This cross block is great against quarters teams that put the OLB outside shade of #2 WR.
 Instead of trying to get your #2 WR to his outside pad, which can be very difficult since he’s already out leveraged, have your #1 WR cross block on the OLB and send the #2 underneath to block the CB.